tutuca/charlas/coroutines/talk.md

 We are gonna try to:

-- Explore some patterns for concurrent programming.
+- Explore some patterns for concurrent programming used in web services.
-- Use python as example.
-- Compare tradeoffs briefly.
-- Introduce coroutines as an elegant approach.
+- Introduce coroutines as an elegant approach to avoid callback hell.
+- Hopefully make some controversial arguments.

 ---